www-learn-study/saraswati.learn.study/docs/ideas-ToDo.md

 ## Should

+1. Run https://lychee.cli.rs on generated output site (not source, as Mega Linter does)

 1. Last step in build.yaml should verify that git is not dirty

 1. Lessons Graph, with progress view, with Mermaid; à la Khan